 The journey on the Achensee Steam Cog Railway isn’t cheap.
 However, I guess it’s worth the €29 per adult for the return trip if you really like trains and see it as a once-in-a-lifetime experience.
 You can also check their website for special offers that give you more value for your money.

 Two cable cars give you instant access to the mountains, from where you have spectacular views over the Achensee.
 The Rofan Seilbahn starts in Maurach, while the Karwendel Bergbahn leaves from Pertisau.
 Return journeys cost between €17 and €20,50 per adult.

-If you are staying in the area and have a free AchenseeCard, you might consider buying the Achensee Holiday Card.
+- If you’re staying in the area and have a free AchenseeCard, you might consider buying the Achensee Holiday Card.
 For only €69 per week, it includes tickets for the cable cars, the boats, the steam cog railway, a few museums and Swarovski Crystal Worlds in Wattens.
 If bought separately, this could cost you very near to €200.
 Pity it’s only available for staying guests!